qur/withmock/scenarios/README.txt

                   alternative sources (i.e. manually written mocks for packages we can't automatically mock).
 This also provides a workaround for things that we can't mock dues to bugs etc.

+stdlib_cross    - Currently we can mock stdlib packages, but you can't pass the
+                  values from a mocked stdlib package to another package because that package is using the real version (and the types are actually different).